rahulrajpr/prepare-anytime/behavioral-process-delivery/behavioral-process-delivery-evaluation.md

 **Answer:**

 "Oh, this is basically my daily reality!
-Especially during the Trino to dbt migration project—we had over 100 pipelines, and requirements kept evolving as we discovered edge cases and business logic that wasn't documented anywhere.
+There are requirements kept evolving as we discovered edge cases and business logic that wasn't documented anywhere.

 Here's how I deal with it: